 Buryfields School Council Election Day

 Here at Buryfields, the voice of the pupils is extremely important.
 The children's opinions and viewpoints are taken seriously and valued.
 Every year, school councillors are chosen to represent their class at regular meetings.
-This year, the outgoing school council decided that the voting process for years 1 and 2 should be more formal - and more like official, 'grown-up' elections.
+Last year, the outgoing school council decided that the voting process for years 1 and 2 should be more formal - and more like official, 'grown-up' elections.